 Aye-ayes average one per litter.

-They eat fruits, nuts, plant exudates, breadfruit, banana, coconuts, ramy nuts, bamboo, nectar from the ‘tree of travelers,’ and mangoes.
+They eat fruits, nuts, plant exudates, breadfruit, banana, coconuts, ramy nuts, bamboo, honey and nectar from the ‘tree of travelers,’ and mangoes.
 An important component of the aye-aye’s diet is insect larvae, especially cerambycid beetle larvae.